Keen, Creative Advocacy In Family Law Matters

 Private judges: Private judges are an attractive option for family law clients whose legal matters require confidentiality and/or a speedier trial process or more extensive case management.
 Private judges can provide private settlement options, as well as litigation options, if a trial cannot be avoided.
 Private judges conduct trials, which are similar to public court but offer a more efficient process for the parties involved.
 Many parties prefer private judges because it can be a less structured and more private option than the public court litigation process.

-Request a consultation with Flicker, Kerin, Kruger & Bissada LLP by contacting us today.
+Request a consultation with the family law attorneys at Flicker, Kerin, Kruger & Bissada by contacting us today.